CakeDC/users/Docs/Documentation/Configuration.md

 Users.disableDefaultAuth
 ```

-Disables/enables the default auth setup that is implemented in the plugins UsersController::_setupAuth()
+Disables/enables the default auth setup that is implemented in the plugins `UsersController::_setupAuth()`.

 ```
 Users.allowRegistration